bubblydoo/graphql-workers-subscriptions/README.md

 );
 ```

-If you want to verify individual subscriptions, use `onSubscription`.
+If you want to verify individual subscriptions, use `onSubscribe`.

 To verify the incoming HTTP requests, use `isPublishAuthorized` and `isConnectAuthorized`.